 A Non-Borrowing Spouse is a spouse or partner who is not a Borrower on the reverse mortgage contract.
 Many couples were told to take one spouse off title (for a variety of reasons) to originate the reverse mortgage.
 Lender's often told the couple not to worry their spouse could get right back on title and would still be protected.

-DO YOU KNOW 50% OF NON-BORROWING SPOUSES DO NOT MEET THE REQUIREMENTS TO REMAIN IN THEIR HOME FOR LIFE AND WILL FACE FORECLOSURE?
+DO YOU KNOW 50% OF NON-BORROWING SPOUSES ARE UNAWARE OF THE REQUIREMENTS TO REMAIN IN THEIR HOME FOR LIFE AND WILL FACE FORECLOSURE?

 WHAT YOU NEED TO DO TODAY: